truecharts/public/charts/enterprise/authelia/docs/Setup-Guide.md

 ### Access Control Configuration

 - This section is to set rules to connect to `Authelia` and which users can go where.
-This is a basic general rule below where users of the `admin` group (Steven) can access all the site using a wildcard
+This is a basic general rule where users of the `admin` group (Steven) can access all the site using a wildcard.

 Set the default `deny`.
-Then click `Add` next to `Rules` to get the screen below
+Then click `Add` next to `Rules` to get the screen below.

 ![AutheliaAccessControl](./img/AutheliaAccessControl.png)